rafadavis/python/sections/loops.md

 prime_numbers = [2, 3, 5, 7, 11]
 ```

 Write some code to print out the square of each of these numbers.
+Remember that the square of a number is that number times itself.
 The solution is [here](loop.py), but you're not allowed to look at it until you've tried to solve it yourself for 3.5 minutes.
-Seriously.
-That's 210 seconds.
+(Seriously!
+That's 210 seconds.)

 ## Advanced Challenge

 First, ignore this challenge because it's too hard.
-Next, look up string formatting on Google and use it to write a loop that gives the following output:
+Next, look up a new concept—"string formatting"—on Google and use it to write a loop that gives the following output:

 ```
 The square of 2 is 4.